nexssp/cli/nexss-file/commands/delete.md

 # Delete

-Deletes files from nexss project.
+Deletes files from the nexss programmer project.

 ## More info